kodegeo/showgeo2/docs/system_architecture.md

 ## Overview

-**Showgeo 2.0** is a next-generation live concert and event streaming platform that connects fans, creators (“Entities”), and managers through immersive, real-time experiences.
+**Showgeo 2.0** is a next-generation live LIVE and event streaming platform that connects fans, creators (“Entities”), and managers through immersive, real-time experiences.
 This rebuild is designed for stability, scalability, and maintainability while preserving the original vision of live, social, and monetized events.

 ---